HosamUsf/snapgram/README.md

-$ this project is in progress
+# this project is in progress

 # instgram clone with react
-# Title

-Snapgram social media app
+# Snapgram social media app

-## Demo:

-Access my site at [snapgram-hp0098v1.vercel.app](http://snapgram-hp0098v1.vercel.app)

 ## Table Of Contents: